vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 <!--

-TODO: we could attach an effect scope it each loader, allowing craeting reactive variables that are automatically cleaned up when the loader is no longer used by collecting whenever the `useLoader()` fn is called and removing them when the component is unmounted, if the loader is not used anymore, remove the effect scope as well.
+TODO: we could attach an effect scope it each loader, allowing creating reactive variables that are automatically cleaned up when the loader is no longer used by collecting whenever the `useLoader()` fn is called and removing them when the component is unmounted, if the loader is not used anymore, remove the effect scope as well.
 This requires a way to create the variables so the user can pass a custom composable.

  -->